MicrosoftDocs/Viva/Briefing/be-admin.md

 # Configure Briefing email

-As the admin, you can set up Briefing email at the [user level](#user-level-configuration) or [tenant level](#tenant-level-configuration).
+As the admin, you can configure Briefing email for your organization at the [user](#user-level-configuration) or [tenant level](#tenant-level-configuration).
 You can turn on or off all Briefing email functionality for one user, multiple users, or a tenant.

 ## Prerequisites